gravitational/teleport/docs/2.0/admin-guide.md

 joe            joe,root
 ```

-Joe would need to use the `tsh` client tool to login into member node "luna" via
+Joe would need to use the `tsh` client tool to log in to member node "luna" via
 bastion "work" _as root_:

 ```bash